 A part of curriculum of this course is approved as a master's degree program by GRIPS and BRI.
 It is required to prepare and submit all of the materials written in ANNEX II for admission to GRIPS/BRI Master's Program.

 4. Procedures for Application and Selection:

 (1) Submission of the Application Documents:

-Closing date for applications: Please inquire at the JICA office (or the Embassy of Japan).
+Closing date for applications: Please confirm the local deadline with the JICA overseas office (or the Embassy of Japan).